Chapter 0:

 One Final Summer

-With the final shutter of the camera and the printing of the picture, my little impromptu film shoot had come to a close.
+With the final shutter of the camera and the printing of a single picture, my little impromptu film shoot came to a close.
 It marked the end of the school year, the beginning of summer break, and, soon to follow, the start of our senior year.

 “Is that a wrap Mr. Director sir?”

-Standing, or rather, still posing on the other side of the camera, were the subjects of my film.
+Standing, or rather, still posing on the other side of the camera, were the actors of my film.
 My best friends.

 On the left, wearing a lab coat and holding onto a mannequin head was Chris.
 A goofy smile plastered on his face as he repeatedly stuck his gloved fingers into the dummy’s nostrils.

 Sitting next to him, in center frame, was my other friend Luke.
-The guy had a plastic cup full of red juice lifted up, as if he were giving a toast; flexing his other arm for the camera while giving a mischievous wink.
+Luke held a plastic cup full of red juice in air, as if he were giving a toast.
+He had taken the opportunity to flex his other arm for the camera, sending a mischievous wink directly towards the lens.

-Last, but certainly not least, was the one who had asked the question, all the way to the right and leaning against the table was our meek little Mira.
-She had her arms crossed, which ended up blocking her clip-on tie from appearing as she looked down at the lens.
+Last, but certainly not least, was the person who had asked the question.
+All the way to the right and leaning against the table was Mira.
+She had her arms crossed, which ended up blocking her clip-on tie from appearing on camera as she looked down at the camera.
 Her face strained with tension as she struggled to keep an awkward smile for the final shot.

 “Yup, that's a wrap,” I said while giving her a thumbs up.

 “Well, yeah.
-You know, I always like ending my films with a fun image.”
+I always like ending my films with a fun image.”

 Chris came over and rested his arm over my shoulder.
 “Another Noel production complete, right?”